metalworn/vcard/README.md

 I have a hosted repository located at [github.com/fr1t2/QRL-Nightly-Chain](https://github.com/fr1t2/QRL-Nightly-Chain) that can be used to speed up the syncing process significantly.

-After you have followed the instructions over
+After you have followed the instructions over there start the node and it should sync in a short time.

+#### GoLANG

+Install instructions from the golang [install instructions](https://golang.org/doc/install)

+[Download](https://golang.org/dl/) the Linux archive and extract it into /usr/local, creating a Go tree in /usr/local/go.
+For example:

+`tar -C /us